marianakibuuka/finance_tracker/README.md

 > ✨ABOUT

-⭕Fintrack ,is an online platform that allows users to manage their finances effectively.
+⭕EcoFyn ,is an online platform that allows users to manage their finances effectively.

 ⭕The project typically includes designing and implementing features that enables users to track their incomes, expenses and prominent financial health.